 But what is certain is that almost 45 million Ethiopian Orthodox Christians (part of the Coptic tradition) are convinced that the Ark of the Covenant was taken about 3,000 years ago to Aksum, in northern Ethiopia, and has since been jealously cared for by these monks in the modest church of Saint Mary of Zion.

 Climbing a 400-meters-tall cliff to get baptized in Ethiopia

 According to the Coptic tradition, the Queen of Sheba (whose visit to Solomon’s palace is noted in Scripture and celebrated in art) and King Solomon had a son: Menelik I, the founder of a dynasty of Solomonic emperors who, for three thousand years, ruled Ethiopia.
 He, Menelik, would have personally been in charge of moving the precious chest made of gold and acacia wood.

-According to deacon Zemikael Brhane, as noted by Lonely Planet’s great report on this chapel, “God himself chose this land, and Aksum is our most sacred city.
+According to deacon Zemikael Brhane, as noted by Lonely Planet’s report on the Chapel, “God himself chose this land, and Aksum is our most sacred city.
 Men in the West always need visible evidence, but we Ethiopians do not need to see the Ark to know it is here.
 We just feel it.”

 Who can enter the chapel?

 The Ark’s purported location is not open to the public.
-Not even Indy himself could gain admittance to the chapel.
-In fact, only the monks in charge of taking care of the site may enter.
-Few are even allowed to speak to the guardian monks — one exception is historian Ephrem Brhane, who guides both tourists and faithful from all over the world around Aksum.
+Only the monks in charge of taking care of the site may enter.
+Few are even allowed to speak to the guardian monks.
+One exception is historian Ephrem Brhane, who guides both tourists and faithful from all over the world around Aksum.
 As reported, Brhane says, “Abba Gebre Meskel is convinced 200 percent that this is the authentic Ark of the Covenant: it not only has the exact shape described in the Bible, but also it shines with enormous strength.”